MaxTrautwein/focusflow/docs/Lab4_Reviews_StaticCodeAnalysisTools/master_review_document.md

 # Technical Review

-[The main reason of the master review document is to provide a comprehensive overview of the project and the review process.
-It should include all the information about the project, the review process, the participants, the review objects, the reference documents, the checklist, and the additional notes.]
+The main reason of the master review document is to provide a comprehensive overview of the project and the review process.
+It should include all the information about the project, the review process, the participants, the review objects, the reference documents, the checklist, and the additional notes.

+Major goals behind this technical review:
+- Early detection of defects to avoid costly fixes later
+- Improving the quality of software artifact (code, documentation, etc.)
+- Promoting team collaboration and knowledge sharing

 ## Review Information

-- **Review Number:** [Enter Review Number]
+- **Review Number:** 1
-- **Project Name:** [Enter Project Name]
+- **Project Name:** FocusFlow
-- **Project Manager:** [Enter Project Manager Name]
+- **Project Manager:** Tim Jauch
-- **Quality Expert:** [Enter Quality Expert Name]
+- **Quality Expert:** Max Trautwein

 ## Review Objects

-- [List the objects being reviewed, e.g., specific files, modules, or documents]
+- FocusFlow introductory text
+- The functional system requirements and specification: https://github.com/dgrewe-hse/focusflow/blob/dev/docs/spec/spec.md
+- Existing code base of the core entities so far: https://github.com/dgrewe-hse/focusflow/tree/dev/backend/src/main/java/de/hse/focusflow

 ## Reference Documents